briandilley/ebs-deploy/README.md

     > ebs-deploy zdt_deploy --environment MyCo-MyApp-Prod

 Zero downtime deployment takes a while because it creates an entirely new environment, deploys the new application version to it, swaps the cnames with the currently running environment and then terminates the old environment.

+### Swap URLS
+If you need to do zero-downtime deployment, but want to run tests before switching to the new environment, you can deploy to a new environment, run your tests, then swap URLs in a  separate step:

+    > ebs-deploy swap_urls --old-environment MyCo-MyApp-0 --new-environment MyCo-MyApp-1

+This is a relatively fast operation since both environments have already been deployed.

 ### Delete the application
 When your application is ready to be decommissioned you can use the delete_application command: